 Benefits of Arbitration

 Efficiency and cost are two of the main reasons to choose arbitration instead of litigation.
 Arbitration may resolve a dispute in a few weeks or months, while the same dispute might take years to reach a resolution in court.
-While arbitration is becoming more sophisticated and thus more costly, especially when parties hire their own lawyers, it remains less expensive than litigation.
+While arbitration is becoming more sophisticated and thus more costly than it used to be, especially when parties hire their own lawyers, it remains less expensive than litigation.
 (However, the cost of initiating arbitration is higher than the cost of filing a lawsuit.)
-The rules tend to be simpler and more flexible, making them easier for ordinary people to understand.
-For example, the process of discovery is far less technical and formal.

 Arbitration tends to promote respect between the parties, reducing any rancor and sometimes even preserving a productive relationship between them.
 The outcome of arbitration is often private, as are the proceedings.
 This can allow each side to protect confidential information, while encouraging them to be candid with each other.
 However, some people view this privacy as a lack of transparency, which creates a risk that one party may manipulate the proceedings.